ebrooly/pstnxsip/README.md

 'reboot update' (reboots to Armbian)

-  - After reboot, Armbian first config will runs and asks for some parameters.
+After reboot, Armbian first config will runs and asks for some parameters.
 Set a strong root password and add another user if you prefer.
-Run 'sudo armbian-config' and

-Change CPU speed to '500-1200' and governor to 'performance'
+Run 'sudo armbian-config' then change; CPU speed to '500-1200', governor to 'performance', disable 'IPV6 support'.

-Disable 'IPV6 support'

-Select 'Wi-Fi Config' and connect to a Wi-Fi network

-Exit from armbian-config and reboot to check if Wi-Fi is still working.
+If you plan to use Wi-Fi: Select 'Wi-Fi Config' and connect to a Wi-Fi network, exit from armbian-config and reboot to check if Wi-Fi is still working.
 (Wi-Fi rarely works with Armbian on this android TV models)

+Set static IP address, Hostname, Change Date/Time, Locale and Keyboard settings.
+If keyboard setting does not work properly run 'sudo nano /etc/default/keyboard' and edit lines (for TR, Turkish Q)

+	XKBMODEL="pc105"
+	XKBLAYOUT="tr"
+	XKBVARIANT="intl"

+To check if all disk size is utilizing use 'df' and 'lsblk -f' commands.
+If you need to extend partition size use: https://access.redhat.com/articles/1190213

 (to be continued)